Information for New Tenants

 It is also the responsibility of the tenant/s to ensure the spa/pool is secure at ALL times and no items are to be leaning or hanging on the gate/fence or obstructing a gate/pool or spa lid from closing or locking.
 No items are to be kept near a pool/spa that can enable a small child to climb over a fence or reach to unlock a pool gate.

 At the end of your tenancy all equipment should be in working order and good condition.
 The equipment should also be locked away when you vacate the premises.
 When you do vacate the premises it is your responsibility to arrange for a water balance report.
 The report is to be done on the last day of tenancy and supplied to the Property Manager at the final inspection.
 If the report indicates that the water isn’t balanced the tenant is to then rectify the water balance at their own expense.

-If you would like to view the Consumer Affairs ‘A Guide to Renting in the Northern Territory’ please visit the below link:
+If you would like to view the Consumer Affairs ‘A Guide to Renting in the Northern Territory’ please click here.